hiranthaR/Json-to-Dart-Model/README.md

 <!-- NULL SAFETY -->
 ## Null Safety

-If `null safety` enabled it will indicate that a variable may have the value `null`.
+Null-Safety is enabled as default and it will indicate that a variable may have the value null.
 Required in the new Dart language from version 2.12...
+To disable it, go to the `Settings/Extensions/JSON To Dart Model`

-> **Note:** Before enabling null safety make sure your packages also support Dart null safety.
+> **Note:** make sure your packages also support Dart null safety.

 <!-- SERIALIZING JSON USING CODE GENERATION LIBRARIES -->
 ## Serializing JSON Using Code Generation Libraries